microdotblog/help.micro.blog/_posts/2018-04-25-twitter-differences.markdown

 ### On Micro.blog, you control your own content.

 Tweeting is one form of microblogging.
 But when you use Twitter, your content stays at Twitter.
-At Micro.blog, you can write short posts that appear in the Micro.blog timeline, as well as on your own blog that you control.
+At Micro.blog, your posts appear in the Micro.blog timeline, as well as on your own blog that you control.

 That’s the most important thing to understand about Micro.blog.
-It is a bit like Twitter, in that you can share short thoughts, links, and photos with those who follow you, but it also offers tools and hosting similar to WordPress for short-form content.
+It is a bit like Twitter, in that you can share short thoughts, links, and photos with those who follow you, but it also offers tools and hosting similar to WordPress.

 ### Micro.blog is serious about preventing abuse and harassment.